-Local lifelines: Enhancing information sharing and inclusion in Sudan
+Local lifelines: Enhancing information sharing and inclusion in Sudan humanitarian response

-Alongside this, diaspora networks have also played a critical role in mobilising resources, mounting humanitarian initiatives and global advocacy campaigns and circulating information with communities in Sudan since the start of the current crisis.
-However, despite the diverse character of Sudanese civil society, engagement with the international humanitarian system has been limited.
+Alongside this, diaspora networks have also played a critical role in mobilising resources, humanitarian initiatives, global advocacy campaigns, and circulating information with communities in Sudan.

 In March 2025, we published recommendations for developing systematic approaches to information sharing within Sudan's humanitarian response.